ABLE Accounts Can Give People Living with Disabilities More Financial Options

 Dozens of states offer ABLE accounts, and while they all serve similar purposes, there may be slight differences to consider.
 For example, the investment options and fees can vary depending on the program, and only some states’ accounts come with a debit card.
 Additionally, some states don’t allow out-of-state enrollees.

-The ABLE National Resource Center, a nonprofit organization founded by the National Disability Institute, has a tool you can use to compare states’ programs.
+The ABLE National Resource Center, a nonprofit organization founded by the compare states’ programs.
 Once you identify the account you want to open and verify that you qualify, you can usually complete the process online.

 If you think an ABLE account might help you, or be a good option for someone you know, learn more about the accounts and how they work.
 The ABLE National Resource Center has a lot of information, and many states have set up websites with general information about ABLE accounts and specific details about their state programs.